Laissez-faire: Europe

 In Europe, the laissez-faire movement was first widely promoted by the Physiocrats, a movement that included Vincent de Gournay (1712–1759), a successful merchant turned political figure.
 Gournay is postulated to have adapted the Taoist concept wu wei, from the writings on China by François Quesnay (1694–1774).
 Gournay held that government should allow the laws of nature to govern economic activity, with the state only intervening to protect life, liberty and property.
 François Quesnay and Anne Robert Jacques Turgot, Baron de l'Aulne took up Gournay's ideas.
-Quesnay had the ear of the King of France, Louis XV and in 1754 persuaded him to give laissez-faire a try.
+Quesnay had the ear of Louis XV, King of France, and in 1754 persuaded him to give laissez-faire a try.
 On September 17, the King abolished all tolls and restraints on the sale and transport of grain.
-For more than a decade, the experiment appeared successful, but 1768 saw a poor harvest, and the cost of bread rose so high that there was widespread starvation while merchants exported grain in order to obtain the best profit.
+For more than a decade, the experiment appeared successful, but 1768 saw a poor harvest, and the cost of bread rose so high that there was widespread starvation while merchants exported grain to obtain the best profit.
 In 1770, the Comptroller-General of Finances Joseph Marie Terray revoked the edict allowing free trade in grain.

 The doctrine of laissez-faire became an integral part of 19th-century European liberalism.
 Just as liberals supported freedom of thought in the intellectual sphere, so were they equally prepared to champion the principles of free trade and free competition in the sphere of economics, seeing the state as merely a passive policeman, protecting private property and administering justice, but not interfering with the affairs of its citizens.
 Businessmen, British industrialists in particular, were quick to associate these principles with their own economic interests.
 Many of the ideas of the physiocrats spread throughout Europe and were adopted to a greater or lesser extent in Sweden, Tuscany, Spain and in the newly created United States.
 Adam Smith, author of The Wealth of Nations (1776), met Quesnay and acknowledged his influence.

 In Britain, the newspaper The Economist (founded in 1843) became an influential voice for laissez-faire capitalism.
 Laissez-faire advocates opposed food aid for famines occurring within the British Empire.
 In 1847, referring to the famine then underway in Ireland, founder of The Economist James Wilson wrote: "It is no man's business to provide for another".
 More specifically, in An Essay on the Principle of Population, Malthus argued that there was nothing that could be done to avoid famines because he felt he had mathematically proven that population growth tends to exceed growth in food production.
 However, The Economist campaigned against the Corn Laws that protected landlords in the United Kingdom of Great Britain and Ireland against competition from less expensive foreign imports of cereal products.
 The Great Famine in Ireland in 1845 led to the repeal of the Corn Laws in 1846.
 The tariffs on grain which kept the price of bread artificially high were repealed.
 However, repeal of the Corn Laws came too late to stop the Irish famine, partly because it was done in stages over three years.